wpquads/quick-adsense-reloaded/readme.txt

 = 2.0.94 ( 15 September 2025 ) =
 * Fixed : Display After Every option is not working properly with random ads. #968

-= 2.0.93 ( 20 August 2025 ) =
-* Fixed : Importing ads on another sites shows deleted ads too. #965
-* Fixed : Mobile Popup Ad Not Aligned on Mobile Devices #964
-* Fixed : Patched XSS Vulnerability disclosed by Patchstack (Fiqro Najiah)
-* Improvement : More Improvement done #963

-= 2.0.92 ( 05 June 2025 ) =
-* Fixed : Deprecation Warning #922
-* Fixed : Single FAQ page is empty if our quads plugin is active #960
-* Fixed : PHP Fatal error in PHP 8+: [] operator not supported for strings in template-functions.php (line 4024) #961
-* Added : Expiry date option based upon impression #956
-* Added : Expire Ads option based upon clicks #957
-* Added : We need to make a compatibility with the Sensei LMS plugin. #958
-* Added : Remove old tracked data #959

-= 2.0.91 ( 16 May 2025 ) =
-* Fixed : BUG: Hide default ads, use manually placed ads" setting resets on publish in v2.0.90 #949
-* Added : Carousel Ads are not getting update with new banners #900
-* Added : Improvement in Slow Queries #950
-* Added : Carousel Ads are showing in the loop which is causing performance issue #951
-* Added : Warnings and Errors in browser console #952
-* Added : Impression report issue #953
-* Added : Click graph is not working #954

-= 2.0.90 ( 30 April 2025 ) =
-* Added : Test with WordPress 6.8 and update readme.txt #947
-* Added : Code Improvement #946
-* Added : The Ad Performance Tracker option conflicts with the Reports option. #944
-* Added : Increase the display duration of the bottom-right corner message that appears and disappears when saving settings. #943
-* Added : We need to implement InMobi in our plugin. #939

-= 2.0.89 ( 03 April 2025 ) =
-* Added : Need to add an option to exclude Ads via class of the element #894
-* Added : Need to add Google Reward ads feature #921
-* Added : Add discount/coupon feature in sellable ads #925
-* Added : Add an option to reset impression and clicks #888
-* Fixed : The option Limit The Insertion Till Nth Ad is no longer shown in the feature Group Insertion #937
-* Fixed : Banner Sticky ad is not visible in home page when there is not static home page selected #940

-= 2.0.88 ( 07 March 2025 ) =
-* Added : Need to add new feature in Sellable Ads #930
-* Added : By default Hide Ads for Premium Members option should be off and It still creates payment page even after off  #931
-* Added : Need to add integration with Paystack in sellable ads #919
-* Added : New Improvement #934
-* Fixed : Sellable ads should not show normal ads pagination #929
-* Fixed : Broken Access Control and SQL Injection vulnerability Reported by Patchstack (astra.r3verii)

-= 2.0.87.1 ( 11 February 2025 ) =
-* Added : Admin Option in Global Excluder for Ads #924
-* Fixed : Layout issue persists in Version 2.0.87 #928
-* Fixed : Pagination not working in Ads tab after recent update  #926

-= 2.0.87 ( 04 February 2025 ) =
-* New: Feature Hide ads for Premium Members, and UI Improvement for Sellable Ads #496
-* New: Need to add feature to upload the own defualt image in advertise space, Edit the customers advert details after they have purchased #923

-= 2.0.86.1 ( 12 November 2024 ) =
-* Improvement: Option to prevent automatic creation of a sellable ad page #909
-* Fixed: Uncaught TypeError: Cannot read properties of undefined (reading 'style') #907

-= 2.0.86 ( 07 November 2024 ) =
-* New: Feature for payment methods for selling ads #550
-* Improvement: Few improvements of Dashboard #876
-* Improvement: Carousel ads required X button to close/hide the ads #902
-* Improvement: Few improvements required #897
-* Compatiblity: Compatiblity with Jannah news theme. #890
-* Fixed: Dual HTML tag was added to the source code. #868
-* Fixed: Conflict with Ultimate FAQ - WordPress FAQ and Accordion Plugin #903
-* Test: Test with WordPress version 6.7 #905

-= 2.0.85 ( 19 August 2024 ) =
-* Fixed: Broken Access Control vulnerability reported by patchstack.com

-= 2.0.84 ( 04 June 2024 ) =
-* Improvement: Few modifications done for Rotator ads #887
-* Fixed: The option to set an ad on Taxonomy terms is not working #889

-= 2.0.83 ( 06 May 2024 ) =
-* New: Need to create an option where we can see all ad's performance. #882
-* Fixed: Ordered ads are not showing in rotation ads in the Auto Rotate type option. #883
-* Fixed: Particular ads impression is not showing in Rotator ads. #884
-* Fixed: When we add the Random ads but its type is showing pop-up ads #885

-= 2.0.82 ( 09 April 2024 ) =
-* New: Added option sorting type in rotator ads #880
-* Improvement: Duplication of position dropdown (code improvement) #862
-* Fixed: Conflict issue with 2.0.81 version #875
-* Fixed: Mobile Plain Text / HTML / JS option is not getting saved #879
-* Fixed: option to add the mobile-specific ad in the custom ad is not getting saved #873
-* Fixed: PHP Warning (2.0.81): Undefined array key “position” #874

-= 2.0.81 ( 01 March 2024 ) =
-* New: Feature to Show/Hide the appearance of the Ad depending on states #847
-* New: Added Feature of scheduling ads. #653
-* Improvement: Duplication of position dropdown (code improvement) #862
-* Improvement: Show a required field message near next button while adding ads #806
-* Improvement: Add filters in ad list page #864
-* Feature: Role-based access for settings #865
-* Fixed: Warning in debug log #852
-* Fixed: Click fraud protection is not working for non amp users #866
-* Fixed: Dual HTML tag was added to the source code. #868
-* Fixed: after_class target does not work when class is out site the_content #869
-* Fixed: Report tab is showing blank.  #870

-= 2.0.80 ( 30 December 2023 ) =
-* Fixed: Compatibility with the plugin Loco Translate #861
-* Fixed: Plugin is not being deactivated in multisite #857
-* Fixed: Geo location is not working properly #856
-* Fixed: PHP warning is showing on the user end. #851 #855 #838
-* Improvement:The type attribute is unnecessary for JavaScript resources #859
-* Improvement: The type attribute for the style element is not needed and should be omitted. #858
-* Improvement: option of LazyLoading for all ad units separately. #854
-* Improvement: Option for turn off admin impression and clicks #850
-* Improvement: Follow, unfollow required, as we have given the option for Ad Anchor Link. #843
-* Improvement: new placement option for "Random Ad Placement" #829
-* Improvement: spinning loader in reports dashboard until data not fetched #828
-* New: Option to export reports.(PRO) #833

-= 2.0.79 ( 10 November 2023 ) =
-* Improvement:Improved reporting db structure #834
-* Improvement: Improvement in Ad delay feature #839
-* Fixed: Ad loggin pagination need to correct. #840
-* Fixed: Version 2.0.76 and Above Breaking Sticky Ads Functionality #842
-* Fixed: Draft Ads in Random Spot Issue: Ads Continue Displaying #844
-* Fixed: The “Unexptected token error” shows in browser console #845
-* Fixed: Warning appears #846
-* Fixed: Add default width and height for the ads #680

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/quick-adsense-reloaded/trunk/changelog.txt)